tinyredinc/notes/real_estate/cofund_raif_charter.md

 - Approval of new vendors affiliated with either the GENERAL PARTNER or the FUND MANAGER;
 - Authorization of special cash distributions to Unitholders that exceed the Preferred Return;
 - Suspension of early redemptions in response to potential liquidity risks;
-- Extension or early termination of the Fund.
+- Extension of Term of the Partnership or early termination of the Partnership.

-For scenarios not covered in the above items, such as generic performance reviews and business advice, having a COMMITTEE RESOLUTION is optional.
+For scenarios not covered in the above items, such as generic performance reviews and business advice, having a Committee Resolution is optional.

 ### 3.2 PROCEDURE
-The procedure for a COMMITTEE RESOLUTION is: DRAFT RESOLUTION >> COMMITTEE MEETING >> RESOLUTION ANNOUNCEMENT.

-3.2.1 DRAFT RESOLUTION

-- Only the GENERAL PARTNER, FUND MANAGER, and COMMITTEE MEMBERS may draft a RESOLUTION.
-- The sponsor should prepare the RESOLUTION documents by completing the resolution template form provided in APPENDIX A and attach all additional materials, if any.
-- Once the RESOLUTION documents are ready, the sponsor should contact the COMMITTEE SECRETARY to schedule a COMMITTEE MEETING.
-- The COMMITTEE SECRETARY will align the schedules of COMMITTEE MEMBERS and arrange for the COMMITTEE MEETING.
-- The RESOLUTION documents must be distributed at least one day prior to the COMMITTEE MEETING.

-3.2.2 COMMITTEE MEETING
-- COMMITTEE MEETINGS can be hosted either onsite, online, or in a hybrid format.
-- Voice and screen recordings may be made by the COMMITTEE SECRETARY for record-keeping purposes.
-- Attending COMMITTEE meetings and voting are the primary responsibilities of each COMMITTEE MEMBER.
-If a MEMBER is unable to participate directly, they must delegate a representative to vote on their behalf, or they will be recorded as absent.
-- Unless otherwise noted, each COMMITTEE MEETING will last one hour and will strictly follow the agenda below:
-- The SPONSOR presents and explains the RESOLUTION (up to 30 minutes).
-Question and answer session for the COMMITTEE MEMBERS (up to 20 minutes).
-- COMMITTEE MEMBERS vote, followed by counting and announcing the voting results (up to 10 minutes).

-## ARTICLE 4 PROCEDURE OF RESOLUTION

-4.1 The procedure of a COMMITTEE RESOLUTION is: DRAFT RESOLUTION >> COMMITTEE REVIEW >> COMMITTEE MEETING >> ANNOUNCEMENT

-4.2 DRAFT RESOLUTION
-	- Only GENERAL PARTNER, FUND MANAGER and COMMITTEE MEMBERS can draft a RESOLUTION
-	- The SPONSOR should fill the RESOLUTION template given in APPENDIX A and having all additionaly matrials attached if any.
-	- Once the RESOLUTION documents are prepared, the SPONSOR should contact the COMMITTEE SECRETARY and call for COMMITTEE REVIEW and MEETING
-4.3 COMMITTEE REVIEW
-	- All COMMITTEE MEMBERS are given up to 7 days to review the the RESOLUTION documents prior to the COMMITTEE MEETING
-	- The COMMITTEE SECRETARY will align COMMITTEE MEMBERS' schedule and arrange for a COMMITTEE MEETING 4.4 COMMITTEE MEETING
-	- COMMITTEE MEETINGS can be hosted either onsite or online or both
-	- Voice and screen may be recoreded by the COMMITTEE SECRETARY for record keeping purpose
-	- Attending COMMITTEE meetings and voting are the primary responsibilities of each Committee member.
-In the event that COMMITTEE MEMBERS are unable to participate directly, they must delegate a representative to vote on their behalf, or they will be counted and anouced as absence.
-	- Unless speciafically noticed, each COMMITTEE MEETING will be 1 hour and strictly follows the following agenda
-		- The SPONSOR presents and explains the RESOLUTION(up to 30 min)
-		- The question and answer session for the COMMITTEE MEMBERS(up to 20 min)
-		- The COMMITTEE MEMBERS vote, and then count the voting result(up to 10 min)

-4.4  ANNOUNCEMENT
-	- COMMITTEE CHAIRMAN will anounce the result to GENERAL PARTNER, FUND MANAGER and LIMITED PARTNERS.
-	- The electronic copy of the RESOLUTION will be archived and avaible to review for all LIMITED PARTNERS

-## ARTICLE 4 VOTE FOR RESOLUTION
-- Each member of the COMMITTEE shall have one VOTE for a sepcific RESOLUTION
-- There are three(3) voting options: FAVOR or AGAINST or ABSTENTION, with a majority of votes to govern.
-- If there is a tie VOTE, the COMMITTEE CHAIRMAN is entitled to a second or casting VOTE

-## ARTICLE 5 COMMITTEE MEETING

-The Resolution

-VOTE FAVOR/AGAINST/ABSTENTION

-The Resolution has been ADOPTED/REJECTED
+The procedure for a Committee Resolution is as follows: Draft Resolution → Committee Meeting (Vote) → Resolution Announcement.

+#### 3.2.1 DRAFT RESOLUTION
+- Only the General Partner, Fund Manager, and Committee Members may draft a Resolution.
+- The sponsor should prepare the Draft Resolution by completing the Resolution Form provided in APPENDIX A and attach any additional materials, if applicable.
+- Once the Draft Resolution is ready, the sponsor should contact the Committee Secretary to schedule a Committee Meeting.
+- The Committee Secretary will coordinate the schedules of the Committee Members and arrange for the Committee Meeting.
+- The Draft Resolution must be distributed at least one day prior to the Committee Meeting.

+#### 3.2.2 COMMITTEE MEETING
+- Committee Meetings can be hosted either onsite, online, or in a hybrid format.
+- Voice and screen recordings may be made by the Committee Secretary for record-keeping purposes.
+- Attending Committee Meetings and voting are the primary responsibilities of each Committee Member.
+If a member is unable to participate directly, they must delegate a representative to vote on their behalf, or they will be recorded as absent.
+- Unless otherwise noted, each Committee Meeting will follow the agenda below:
+	- The sponsor presents and explains the Draft Resolution (up to 30 minutes).
+	- Question and answer session for the Committee Members (up to 20 minutes).
+	- Committee Members vote, followed by the counting and announcing of the voting results (up to 10 minutes).
+- Vote for Draft Resolution:
+	- Each Committee Member is entitled to one vote on a Draft Resolution, by filling out the Vote Form provided in APPENDIX B.
+	- There are three (3) voting options: Favor, Against, or Abstention, with a majority of votes to govern.
+	- In the event of a tie, the Committee Chairman is entitled to a second or casting vote.

+#### 3.2.3 RESOLUTION ANNOUNCEMENT
+- If a Draft Resolution is rejected by the Committee, it will be archived without any announcement.
+- If a Draft Resolution is adopted by the Committee, it will become an official Resolution of the Management Committee.
+The original Draft Resolution and the Vote Forms of each Committee Member will be attached for the record.
+- The official Resolution of the Management Committee will be announced to all Unitholders and made available to view on the online investor portal.

+## ARTICLE 4 COMMITTEE EXPENSE
+The costs of running the Management Committee will be billed to the Partnership as Partnership Expenses in accordance with LPA ARTICLE 12 - EXPENSES, Section 12.2 - Expenses of the Partnership.

+### 4.1 COMMITTEE MEMBER'S FEE
+- Committee Members will be paid at a rate of $200.00 per hour for the 2024 financial year.
+This rate may be subject to change annually, depending on the human resources market.
+- Committee Members can claim their hours spent on each Draft Resolution in their Vote Form (APPENDIX B).
+- Committee Members will be paid by the end of each quarter based on their total hours of service from the previous quarter.